Growing West Australian Native Annuals

 The usual guidelines for transplanting apply.

 These plants have evolved to make the most of every opportunity.
-They respond to fertiliser by growing very rapidly, but the growth is usually soft, floppy and easily damaged.
+They respond to fertiliser by growing very rapidly, but the growth is often usually soft, floppy and easily damaged.

 If you have any reasonable soil we recommend not using any fertiliser at all or, at the most, just using a few granules of a general purpose, controlled release fertiliser.
 We do not recommend the use of blood and bone or specially formulated native plant fertilisers.